Illinois Criminal Justice Information Authority

 The application process developed by the ARI Oversight Board to allot funds includes:

-• Planning grant phase: Funding to convene stakeholders, analyze data, and prepare local plan to implement ARI.
+• Planning grant phase (if applicable): Funding to convene stakeholders, analyze data, and prepare local plan to implement ARI.

 • Completion of local plan, submitted to ARI Oversight Board for approval.